Uberi/Minetest-WorldEdit/README.md

 Finally, by full name - the unambiguous identifier of the node, prefixes and all.
 This is case sensitive and includes values such as "default:stone" and "mesecons:wire_00000000_off".

+The node name "air" can be used anywhere a normal node name can, and acts as a blank node.
+This is useful for clearing or removing nodes.
+For example, `//set air` would remove all the nodes in the current WorldEdit region.
+Similarly, `//sphere 10 air`, when WorldEdit position 1 underground, would dig a large sphere out of the ground.

 Regions
 -------
 Most WorldEdit commands operate on regions.
 Regions are a set of two positions that define a 3D cube.
 They are local to each player and chat commands affect only the region for the player giving the commands.